Areas of Study FAQ

 I am interested in doing coursework and research in a particular religious tradition (e.g. Hinduism, Vedism, Daoism, Jainism, Sikhism, Zoroastrianism, etc.), but I do not see an area of study for any of these.
 Does the Divinity School have a program for me?

 Students pursuing work on these or any other tradition might do so through one or more areas of study in the Divinity School, depending upon the nature of one’s research interests and questions.
-Students should explore the Anthropology and Sociology of Religions, History of Religions, and Philosophy of Religions areas, and may also find relevant coursework in Religion, Literature, and Visual Culture, Religions in America, and Religious Ethics.
+Students should explore the Anthropology and Sociology of Religions, History of Religions, and Philosophy of Religions areas, and may also find relevant coursework in Religion, Literature, and Visual Culture, Religions in the Americas, and Religious Ethics.